cjb5790/aspnetcore-workshop/exercise-7/vinyl-crate-data-connection.md

 The first thing we must do is configure our connection information, such as the server address, port, and database name.
 As mentioned earlier, ASP.NET Core has replaced XML config files with simple JSON files.

 For config files, you can locate these wherever you prefer.
 You can also name them whatever you prefer.
 The default template creates an `appSettings.json` file for you in the project root.
-I persoanlly prefer to create a `config.json` file in the root.
+I personally prefer to create a `config.json` file in the root.

 To begin this exercise, inside of `VinylCrate.Web`, create a JSON file in the project root.
 I recommend naming it `config.json` for consistency with this demo.